inverno-io/inverno-examples/inverno-example-discovery-http/README.md

 ### Missing default route

-It is a good practice to always define a default route (i.e. a route with no criteria) but this is not obligatory.
+It is a good practice to always define a default route (i.e. a route with no criteria) but this is not mandatory.

 ```plaintext
 io.inverno.mod.discovery.http.meta.service.testNoDefault = """